chadgauth/portfolio/src/content/blog/chad-gpt.md

 heroImage: '/doppler.png'
 ---

 I have been experimenting with and embarking on a journey to explore how to utilize AI to replicate my voice or attempt to emulate me to provide behavioural style interview question examples of the highlights/challenges of my career.
 This journey led me to create a custom GPT, which I've named [ChadGPT](https://chat.openai.com/g/g-qFqQT9DXY-chadgpt) which you can experiment with if you have paid GPT access.
-If you're not familiar with GPT, you can learn more about it [here](https://openai.com/blog/introducing-gpts).
+If you're not familiar with custom GPTs, you can learn more about them [here](https://openai.com/blog/introducing-gpts).

 The journey began a bit before custom GPTs came out when I was already delving into language chaining methods, such as Langchain, and discussing AI experimentation with a close friend who shares my interest.
 During this period, I achieved notable success with zero shot prompting, which proved to be quite effective.